kvedala/owasp-quiz/docs/local-k8s.md

 ---

 ## Notes
-- The chart now supports pluggable annotations and `ingressClassName` (see `templates/ingress.yaml`).
+- The chart supports pluggable annotations and `ingressClassName` (see `templates/ingress.yaml`).
 - For production, set a real hostname and manage certs via cert-manager/ACME.
 See `docs/prod.md`.
 - If you run the frontend dev server outside the cluster, set `ALLOWED_ORIGINS` on the backend or use single-host routing via the Ingress to avoid CORS.
+- Dashboard ingress for local dev is templated in `templates/ingress-dashboard.yaml` and gated by `localDashboardIngress.enabled`.

 ### Optional: Manage with Portainer
 See `docs/portainer.md` to install Portainer via Helm and expose it through the same Caddy Ingress: